 On the Rhine - enjoy the Auenblicke in the Urdenbacher Kämpe

 Auenblick in the Urdenbacher Kämpe lure us on a carriage ride into the Rhine Valley in Nordrhein-Westfalen.
-"The water comes for three days, it stays for three days and it drains again for three days."
-This sentence from our coachman, Mr. Reuter from the cold blood breed Reuter in the Bürgel house in the Urdenbacher Kämpe on the Rhine, remains in my memory indelibly.
-On our # Winter happiness trip through Neanderland We visited the Rhine meadows near Monheim south of Dusseldorf.
+“The water comes for three days, it stays for three days and it flows away again for three days.”
+This sentence from our coachman, Mr. Reuter from the Reuter cold-blooded breeding farm in Haus Bürgel in the Urdenbacher Kämpe on the Rhine, remains indelibly in my memory.
+On our #winterhappiness journey through Neanderland We visited the Rhine meadows near Monheim south of Dusseldorf.
 Mr. Reuter invited us to experience the Rhine meadows on a carriage ride through the nature reserve in the conurbation on the Rhine.
 We are leaving Erkrath through a region where one place stretches almost seamlessly to the other.
 All the more astonished we are, as we are shortly after Monheim suddenly in the midst of an original meadow landscape.
 A contrast that could not be bigger.
 The Shire surrounded by modern urbanity.

 Experience the Rhine meadows on a carriage ride